djdunc/hercules/COACH/docs/Temperature-change/Readme.md

 ### What could be done?

-Turned out that sensors' temperature drift is a [well-known issue](https://www.eastsensor.com/blog/pressure-sensor-temperature-drift/) in industry.
+Turned out that sensors' temperature change is a [well-known issue](https://www.eastsensor.com/blog/pressure-sensor-temperature-drift/) in industry.
 All packaged devices suffer from this and some measures have to be taken during the design process and later after the data acquisition to account for that.

 Although those considerations were put in mind during the design of the COACH enclosure, but the lack of a prober heat analysis did not help in fully addressing this issue.